Riferdinand/Riferdinand/README.md

 </p>

 # Introduction 👋
 Allow me to introduce myself.
 I am Rio Ferdinand from Sragen.
 I come from the Digital Technology University of Indonesia with a major in Informatics.
-Currently, I am participating in the Cloud Computing Cohort Student program at Bangkit Academy 2023.
+Currently, I am intern in the IT System Infrastructure at PT.
+Bank Central Asia Tbk (BCA).

 ## A Little Bit About Me and My Interests 👨🏻‍💻